Guru (1997 film): Plot

-When the king and advisers learn of this, they arrest Raghuraman.
-The people respond by starting a rebellion.
-They storm the palace with weapons where Raghuraman begs them not to use violence and that it achieves nothing.
-At the same time, in the real world, Raghuraman drops his weapon and wakes up.
-The extremist group begins their assault on the refugees in the Ashram but Raghuraman rushes to save them, irrespective of their religion.
+The king and his advisers arrest him, prompting a rebellion.
+The people storm the palace armed with weapons, but Raghuraman urges them not to use violence.
+At the same moment, in the real world, he drops his weapon and awakens.
+As the extremist group begins attacking the refugees in the ashram, Raghuraman rushes to protect them, regardless of their religion.